-- Experience of working with human biofluid samples - Experience working with extracellular vesicles - Experience of working in a research team and contributing ideas for new research projects. - Programming experience e.g. R or Python.
+- Experience of contributing to reports and articles for publication - Experience of working in a research team and contributing ideas for new research projects

-Pre-employment screening

-Standard checks
+Pre-employment screening Standard checks

 If you are offered the post, the offer will be subject to standard pre-employment checks.
 You will be asked to provide: proof of your right-to-work in the UK; proof of your identity; and (if we haven't done so already) we will contact the referees you have nominated.
 If you have previously worked for the University we will also verify key information such as your dates of employment and reason for leaving your previous role with the department/unit where you worked.
 You will also be asked to complete a health declaration so that you can tell us about any health conditions or disabilities for which you may need us to make appropriate adjustments.